git-moss/DrivenByMoss-Documentation/Electra-One/Electra-One.md

 ### Workflow

+* Knob Sensitivity Normal: Adjust the speed of the knobs
+* Knob Sensitivity Slow: Adjust the speed of the knobs when used with Shift for fine adjustments
 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
 This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
 * New clip length: The length of a clip created with the New function.

+## Assignable button touches

+These allow to configure the execution specific functions and actions when touching 3 knobs.
+If *Action* is selected as the function, select the respective action from the related action field.

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak